MaximRouiller/blog.decayingcode.com/source/_posts/Should-our-front-end-websites-be-server-side-at-all.md

 In this scenario, only the Search is the actual "Read" component that is now server side.
 Everything else?
 Pre-generated.
 Even if the search is bringing you the list of product dynamically, it can still end up on a static page.

-All the other write compoents?
+All the other write components?
 Queued server side to be processed by the business itself with either Azure or an off-site component.

 All the backend side of the business (managing products, availability, sales, whatnot, etc.) will need a management UI that will be 100% dynamic (read/write).